The typical day for my two dogs starts with a big hug, a hearty breakfast, a treat and a morning Reiki session.

 And it’s tough to say which ritual they enjoy the most.

 Reiki for dogs has the power to soothe, heal, relax and energize.
 It has become a regular habit in our household, and your dogs may dig it, too.

 What’s Reiki for Dogs?

-Reiki is also smart enough to know how much energy, making it impossible to overdose on energy or otherwise cause harm.
-Think of Reiki for dogs as a natural supplement, kind of like daily vitamins that just so happen to be packed with nutrients.
+Reiki is also smart enough to know how much energy.
+It’s impossible to overdose on energy or otherwise cause harm.
+Think of Reiki for dogs as a natural supplement … kind of like daily vitamins packed with nutrients.

 What Reiki Can Do for All Dogs

 The benefits of Reiki may not always be obvious, either in dogs or humans, but there are many to be had.
 Reiki can help:

 - Ease pain